Tangible Personal Property Tax

 🕓 Final due date: March 31

-💰 Delinquent accounts begin accruing 1.5% interest per month, plus additional fees.
+💰 Delinquent accounts begin accruing 1.5% interest per month, plus additional fees beginning April 1.

 Delinquency & Collections: